meltemseyhan/exercises/README.md

 ## running

 Front-end project is sample-app-client.
 Open a browser and call its URL (e.g. http://localhost:8080/sample-app-client/index.html).
 Then click "Customer Application" link.
+To login you can use "meltem" as username and "password" as password.

+You can see an already running version via http://sampleappclient.xqww4ww9un.us-east-1.elasticbeanstalk.com/

 If you have any questions, you can contact meltem@yesiltas.net.